 Berry Delight is a typical smoothie found in a variety of Indian restaurants.
 Just a few days ago I had one in Chandigarh, that was way better than and, way thicker than the one at Chilis.
 So I had my hopes high, so the Berry delight here was slightly underwhelming for me but good enough.

 Peach Fantasy is another similar smoothie based on Peach syrup, Passionfruit and orange juice giving it little tangy flavor.
 It was sweeter than the Berry Delight which was odd as I expected to be tangier.

 Suggested Read – Farzi Café Review – Indian Flavors with a twist

 Chilis Grill and Bar have an amazingly fast service as I didn’t expect the food to arrive that quickly.
-We were served with Burrito with black beans and Chipotle Aioli.
-For those who are new to Mexican flavors – Burrito is nothing but a flour tortilla stuffed with a variety of things and closed in a cylindrical form.
-As we ordered a vegetarian Burrito, it was stuffed with Chipotle rice, corn salsa, missed cheese, guacamole, and Pico de Gallo.
+We were served with burritos with black beans and Chipotle Aioli.
+For those who are new to Mexican flavors – burritos are nothing but a flour tortilla stuffed with a variety of things and closed in a cylindrical form.
+As we ordered a vegetarian burrito, it was stuffed with Chipotle rice, corn salsa, missed cheese, guacamole, and Pico de Gallo.

 Chipotle Aioli was a different kind of mayo and yet very delicious.
 Although I was a tad disappointed by the black beans, as I couldn’t relish their flavour despite the fact that they’re one of my favourite type of beans or maybe they simply lacked the kind of flavour I was expecting.
 The outer wrap was slightly hard and even difficult to eat with silverware.
 Yet, it was different but I will recommend the second dish recommended to us by the staff.